bteller/bteller.github.com/drafts/wr-passion-pride.md

 ### Pride
 > My list of virtues contain’d at first but twelve; but a Quaker friend having kindly informed me that I was generally thought proud; that my pride show’d itself frequently in conversation; that I was not content with being in the right when discussing any point, but was overbearing, and rather insolent, of which he convinc’d me by mentioning several instances; I determined endeavouring to cure myself, if I could, of this vice or folly among the rest, and I added Humility to my list, giving an extensive meaning to the word.

+The passage above is from "The Autobiography of Benjamin Franklin", by of course Benjamin Franklin.

 Words to live by, right?
 I think so anyway.
 Which is not to say that I do a very good job putting this into practice, because I don't.
 When I shared earlier that I was proud of my accomplishments the night before when I was writing code I thought about my use of the word "pride" and how it relates to the passage above.
 In that context I feel it was acceptable to feel that way because it was in a positive way.
 My pride wasn't hurting anyone and didn't make me feel arrogant in any way, I was just content in my accomplishment.
 Who knows, maybe content would have been a better word for it.